 Box 3.1.
 Broadband Commission for Sustainable Development’s 2025 targets

 Figure 3.1.
-Individuals using the Internet and growth rates
+Individuals using the Internet

 This chapter discusses key challenges and policies to achieve UA objectives within the context of digital transformation.
 The discussion focuses on three pillars:

 - connectivity, which addresses challenges associated with funding broadband infrastructure expansion;

 - pricing, which deals with affordability barriers to the take-up of digital services and end-user devices; and